Lucretia/aplug/README.md

 # APlug

 Port of the LADSPA 1.1.1 API for Ada 2012.

-Doesn't do much at this time but does show up in Carla.
+## Features

+* Mono amplifier.

 ## Screenshots